rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 specification where you can say "I need the following inputs to cause the following outputs 100% of the time.
 Here’s how you handle this, and this, and this," and that’s like you scoring 100.
 Like, "I implemented this specification."
 That’s so great for TDD.
-So for something like message format, which I built to do internationalization stuff, it’s like "These brackets do this, when this is here it does this, you have these following options.
+So for something like [messageformat](https://github.com/SlexAxton/messageformat.js/), which I built to do internationalization stuff, it’s like "These brackets do this, when this is here it does this, you have these following options.
 These things have to output this."
 So it was very easy to write my test suite before